 - Having a reprimand decision published with your name on it

-If you have been advised that a complaint has been made against you to your professional body, you should get in contact with us and let us help you as soon as you can.
-In these situations, we can help you:
+If you have been advised that a complaint has been made against you to your professional college in Alberta, you should get in contact with us as soon as you can, so we can give you legal advice and help you through it.
+In situations where complaints of unprofessional conduct have been made against you, we can help you:

 - Navigate the process of being investigated by your employer or professional body;

 - Fight charges against you by your professional body;

 - Negotiate a penalty deal with your professional body, rather than going to a full hearing.

 - Failing to cooperate with an investigation into your professional behavior by your regulatory college or association can make things much worse in some cases.
 If the professional body decides after a hearing to sanction or penalize you, your willingness or failure to cooperate during the investigation can be the difference between a lenient punishment and a harsh one